Road Bike vs. Mountain Bike: Differences Explained by Expert

 types of road bikes - endurance, performance, aero, cyclocross, gravel, etc.

-The endurance one is more relaxed and allows you to ride in a more upright riding position.
+The ‘endurance’ and ‘performance’ geometry of road bikes differ.
+The endurance one is more relaxed and allows you to ride in a more upright position.
 It has a higher stack and shorter reach.
-But the riding position is still not as upright as on hybrid bikes.
+However, the riding position is still not as upright as on hybrid bikes.
+Performance geometry is suitable for racing road bikes.
+It has a larger drop and longer reach, pushing the rider into a more aerodynamic and faster riding position.

 Comparison of endurance vs. performance road bike geometry of Canyon Endurance and Canyon Aeroad road bikes using the bikeinsights.com tool.